yqhr/jpcertcc-phishurl-list-adguardhome/README.md

 ## how to use

-add following list url as dns blocklists:
+add one of following urls as a dns blocklist:

 - adblock-style (for adguardhome):